prhbrt/satellite-image-segmentation/Readme.md

 **Motivation** Proper detection allows monitoring natural landscapes to track down environmental issues caused by buildings and their related activities.
 In paticular the boxification of landscapes, which is a recent issue due to increased demand for home-delivered goods.

-**Results** Our current efforts lead to 75% recall and 64% precision when finding buildings inteded for distribution.
+**Results** Our current efforts lead to 75% recall and 64% precision when finding buildings inteded for warehousing.
 Besides imperfect training and moddeling, the gap to perfect classification is likely caused by Bayesian error and the imbalance between data.
 The former is illustrated by the buildings marked for detection in the figure below.

 <table>